carpentries/lesson-transition/transition-workflow.md

 The transition will do the following things to the lesson after creating a copy:

- - remove infrastructure commits from the lesson
+ - remove infrastructure commits from the lesson (and in the testing workflow, commit references to users and issues are masked)
  - rename folders
  - update syntax from kramdown -> pandoc
  - fix http -> https links